Webinar

 Smarty returns address results in Proper Case rather than UPPERCASE.
 If you prefer uppercase formatting, you can transform text to ALL UPPERCASE using any spreadsheet program, database application, or programming language.

-How do you Standardize (or Normalize) Address Records?
+How do you standardize (or normalize) address records?

 Address standardization (or address normalization) is an easy process for most addresses.
 Address standardization and address normalization can be used synonymously.

 Generally, there are two ways to approach address standardization.
 You can either use software, or you can standardize addresses manually.
+Explore our property data article for more information on standardizing addresses and appending valuable property attributes in your data.

-Option 1: Address Standardization Software
+Option 1: Address standardization software

 Whether you have to standardize one address or millions, using address normalization software will make your job easier.